safakatakancelik/rag-system-00-and-eval/README.md

 # RAG and Evaluations

 This repository contains an experimental autonomous RAG system evaluated with the RAGAS framework on HotPotQA dataset.
+Built workflow demonstrates strong grounding behavior with identified improvement areas in context recall consistency and answer synthesis capabilities.
+Below are the details on what this repo currently has and what are the future steps.

 ## Repository Structure